Skip to main content

 Common Questions Answered

-The AI‑first model combines Infosys Agentic Foundry for building production‑grade AI agents, EdgeVerve AI Next as a unified platform for applied and agentic AI at enterprise scale, and Infosys Topaz to embed AI‑first services throughout the GCC lifecycle.
-Together they aim to deliver systematic, production‑ready AI solutions.
+The platform integrates three core technologies: Infosys Agentic Foundry for building production-grade AI agents, EdgeVerve AI Next as a unified platform for enterprise AI, and Infosys Topaz for AI-first services across the business lifecycle.
+This comprehensive approach aims to help enterprises deploy advanced AI solutions more effectively and at scale.